 In 2008, the aviation industry presented the world’s first global transport sector climate action framework.
 We have been working to achieve these objectives in the intervening years and this publication will look at the ways we have been doing so.
 The framework is based on a set of three global goals, underpinned by four pillars of climate action.

 THE THREE GLOBAL SHORT-, MEDIUM- AND LONG-TERM GOALS:

 THE FOUR PILLARS OF CLIMATE ACTION ARE:

 Technology innovation.
-Each generation of aircraft is around 20% more fuel efficient, and over the next decade airlines will invest $1.3 trillion in new planes.
+Each new generation of aircraft is roughly 15% to 20% more fuel efficient than the previous generation, and over the next decade airlines will invest $1.3 trillion in new planes.
 Sustainable alternative aviation fuels, already being used on a small scale in commercial flight, will have the potential to cut emissions by up to 80% compared to traditional jet fuel.

 Operational improvements.
 We’re making the current fleet lighter and more efficient and using new air traffic control techniques to save emissions.
 For example, landing using a continuous descent into an airport saves at least 150 kg of CO2 per flight.
 Adding wingtip devices to an aircraft can reduce fuel use by 4%

 Infrastructure efficiencies.
 Shortening flying times by a minute saves at least 100kg of CO2 per flight.
 Reformed air traffic management systems in the United States and Europe will significantly cut emissions.